Energy exchange between electrons and ions in ion temperature gradient turbulence: Theoretical model

 \subsection{Gyrokinetic equations}

-The plasma distribution function $F_a$ can be written as $F_a(\bm{x}, \bm{v}, t)=f_a(\bm{x}, \bm{v}, t)+\widehat{f}_a(\bm{x}, \bm{v}, t)$, where $f_a$ and $\widehat{f}_a$ represent the ensemble-averaged and fluctuation parts, respectively, and subscript $a$ denotes the particle species.
+The plasma distribution function $F_a$ of the position vector $\bm{x}$, velocity vector $\bm{v}$, and time $t$ can be written as $F_a(\bm{x}, \bm{v}, t)=f_a(\bm{x}, \bm{v}, t)+\widehat{f}_a(\bm{x}, \bm{v}, t)$, where $f_a$ and $\widehat{f}_a$ represent the ensemble-averaged and fluctuation parts, respectively, and subscript $a$ denotes the particle species.
 The space-time scales of variations in the ensemble-averaged part $f_a$ are much larger than those of the fluctuation part $\widehat{f}_a$ so that the ensemble average can also be regarded as the local space–time average.
 In the gyrokinetic theory, perturbations such as $\widehat{f}_a$ are assumed to satisfy the gyrokinetic ordering,